s-victor/TinyPedal/docs/customization.md

 Manually set font vertical offset.
 Default is `0`.
 Negative value will offset font upward, and position value for downward.
 This option only takes effect when `enable_auto_font_offset` is set to `false`.

     bar_padding
 Set widget edge padding value that multiplies & scales with `font_size`.
 Default is `0.2` for most widgets.
+Increase padding value will further increase each element width in widget.

     color
 Set color in hexadecimal color codes with alpha value (opacity).
 The color code format starts with `#`, then follows by two-digit hexadecimal numbers for each channel in the order of `alpha`, `red`, `green`, `blue`.
 Note, `alpha` is optional and can be omitted.
 User can select a new color without manual editing, by double-clicking on color entry box in `Config` dialog.